 Full of interesting sights, Ibaraki prefecture should natto be underestimated.

-Ibaraki Prefecture is Japan’s no.1 producer and consumer of natto or fermented soybeans, a sticky and stinky staple of the national diet that has been baffling foreign tastebuds for centuries.
-But fermentation isn’t Ibaraki’s only attraction; it’s also the birthplace of aikido, the site of the seasonal Fukuroda Falls and the plum-filled Kairaku-en, one of the world’s biggest Buddahs and the highest bungee jump in the country.
-The eastern seashores are lined with great surfing spots; from Oarai you can also catch the overnight ferry all the way to Hokkaido.
+Ibaraki Prefecture is Japan’s No. 1 producer and consumer of natto or fermented soybeans, a sticky and stinky staple of the national diet that has been baffling foreign tastebuds for centuries.
+But fermentation isn’t Ibaraki’s only attraction.
+It’s also the birthplace of aikido, the site of the seasonal Fukuroda Falls, one of the world’s biggest Buddhas and the highest bungee jump in the country.
+The eastern seashores are lined with great surfing spots.
+You can even catch an overnight ferry all the way to Hokkaido from Oarai.

 For an odd but rewarding combination of hiking and science, head to Mount Tsukuba in the center of the prefecture.
 On the way up, visit the Tsukuba-san shrine to make offerings to the god of matchmaking and marital harmony.
 In the shadow of the mountain, the sprawling Tsukuba Science City is home to more than 200,000 researchers and students gathered together in the name of scientific discovery.
 Visit the Tsukuba Expo Center or the Tsukuba Space Center, and take a tour of the laboratories across the development.

 Plan your trip to this low-key prefecture with the destinations below!